microweber/microweber-docs/guides/README.md

 # Microweber Developer Guide
 Microweber is a multi-featured extendable open source content management system based on the robust [Laravel Framework](http://laravel.com/).
-It enables any web site to become a rich environment for you to express your thoughts and sell products in Internet.
+It enables any web site to become a rich environment for you to express your thoughts and sell products on the Internet.

-While there are many good technologies that exist and can be used together, you will hardly find a single software that combines them in the right way.
+While there are many good existing technologies that can be used together, you will hardly find a single piece of software that combines them all in the right way.

-Microweber is build on these existing technologies and gives the developers and the  users a single tool that makes the website creation process easier than before.
+Microweber is build on existing technologies and gives the developers and the  users a single tool that makes the website creation process easier than before.

 It empowers regular users and programmers to make websites with ease.